maso-soup/maso-soup.github.io/README.md

 Ada is the Native Token of the Cardano blockchain, the base transaction unit.

 Projects building on Cardano can/have created myriad of other Tokens for different use cases.
-These tokens reside on the base ledger like Ada, in contrast to other blockchains which need smart contracts to accomplish the same functionality.
+These tokens reside on the base ledger like ada, in contrast to other blockchains which need smart contracts to accomplish the same functionality.
 This also increases security guarantees.

 ## How to Buy

-Cardano, like many cryptocurrencies, can be easily bought and sold through most crypto exchanges such as [Coinbase](coinbase.com), Kraken, FTX, Binance, and many more.
+Cardano, like many cryptocurrencies, can be easily bought and sold through most crypto exchanges such as [Coinbase](coinbase.com), [Kraken](kraken.com), [FTX](ftx.com), [Binance](binance.com), and many more.

 ## Self Custody and Wallets